-Streaming your favorite shows is made incredibly easy by X-VPN’s dedicated streaming servers, which can are clearly labeled for a range of different services, including Netflix, Hulu, and more.
+Streaming your favorite shows is made incredibly easy through X-VPN’s dedicated streaming servers, labeled for Netflix, Hulu, and more.

-Despite the fact that torrenting isn’t mentioned at all on the website and live chat support agents claim it isn’t supported, the X-VPN team did confirm by email that P2P activity is permitted on all servers, but the apps block ‘about 5% [of torrents] due to copyright issues’.
+Torrenting isn’t mentioned at all on the website and live chat support agents claim it isn’t supported, but the X-VPN team did confirm by email that P2P activity is permitted on all servers.
+We were told that the apps block “about 5% [of torrents] due to copyright issues”.

 Encryption & Security

 X-VPN offers a good level of security, but we probably wouldn’t recommend it to those seeking the highest levels of privacy since standard VPN protocols aren’t available.

 X-VPN uses its own baked-in proprietary protocol, ‘X’, but due to the fact no technical information about it is available, we’re unable to tell how it measures up to OpenVPN in terms of security.
 Thankfully, encryption is via AES-256, a cipher considered to be unbreakable.